react-native-google-signin/google-signin/README.md

 - Support all 3 types of authentication methods (standard, with server-side validation or with offline access (aka server side access))
 - Promise-based API consistent between Android and iOS
 - Typings for TypeScript and Flow
+- Mock of the native module for testing with Jest
 - Native sign in buttons

 ## Requirements